AnkushKothiyal/Character-Level-Embeddings-for-Name-Generation/README.md

-# Word_Embedding_in_Transformers
+# Word Embedding Neural Network
-Building a Multilayer perceptron which embeds character in Vector space to represent its semantic meaning
+Building a Multilayer perceptron which embeds character in Vector Space to represent its semantic meaning.